oskardudycz/event-driven.io/content/posts/2023-08-17--behaviour_driven_design_is_not_about_tests/index.en.md

 In my world, the behaviour of the system should be reflected in all the places.
 So design, backend, frontend and tests.

-Let's check the main points behind the BDD that Dan North wrote when [introducing it in his article](https://dannorth.net/introducing-bdd/):
+Let's check the main points behind BDD that Dan North wrote when [introducing it in his article](https://dannorth.net/introducing-bdd/):

 > Test method names should be sentences
 >